Slave revolts in Brazil

 There were significant slave revolts in Brazil in 1798, 1807, 1814 and the Malê Revolt of 1835.
 The institution of slavery was essential to the export agriculture and mining industries in colonial Brazil, its major sources of revenue.
-A marked decrease in the Indian population due to disease necessitated the importation of slaves early in the colonial history of Brazil with African slaves already being enslaved in greater amounts than Indian slaves on sugar plantations in the Bahia region by the end of the 1500s.
+A marked decrease in the indigenous population due to disease necessitated the importation of slaves early in the colonial history of Brazil with African slaves already being enslaved in greater amounts than indigenous slaves on sugar plantations in the Bahia region by the end of the 1500s.
 A gold and diamond boom in the interior of Brazil in the mid-eighteenth century precipitated a significant increase in the importation of African slaves.

 The conditions of slavery in Brazil varied by region and form of labor.
 For instance, in sugar plantations in the Bahia region, African slaves were treated and fed poorly and worked as hard as possible because the profit gained from this method outweighed the profit lost from a slave with a short life span.
 In the mountainous mining region of Minas Gerais, while the work was arduous, slaves were valued more and allowed some autonomy.

 Slave revolts were rare events.
 The most common form of slave resistance was instead the formation of fugitive settlements known as Quilombos, or macobos.
 Usually inhabited by those of varying African descents, the physical layout and social aspects of these communities represented a fusion of African and Brazilian practices.
 Existing most prevalently in the Bahia and Minas Gerais regions, as well as in the remote frontier region of Alagoas, where the largest and most famous quilombo, Palmeres, existed, just as slave conditions varied in these regions, the reason for the prevalence of fugitive slaves in these regions also varied.
 They were most often not self-sufficient, depending on theft and raiding from other slaves, free blacks, and whites for survival.